If you’re an entrepreneur...

 Take a look at this ‘real-life’ example of a press release pitch.
 This is what your pitch should definitely not look like:

-To get meaningful response rates, you need to shift your focus from just sharing your company’s information to creating relevant content for the journalist.
+To get meaningful response rates in a media pitch, you need to shift your focus from just sharing your company’s information to creating relevant content for the journalist.

 You need to create content that the journalist will find worthwhile to write about.